Robert Howard serves with the Pacific Christian Council, Fiji.

 Which books have influenced your understanding of your country, work, or theology:

-Robert Howard serves with the Pacific Christian Council, Fiji.
-His appointment is made possible by your gifts to Disciples Mission Fund, Our Church’s Wider Mission, WOC, and your special gifts.
+Robert’s appointment with Pacific Christian Council, Fiji is made possible by your gifts to Disciples Mission Fund, Our Church’s Wider Mission, Week of Compassion, and special gifts.

 More from Robert Howard